 Pipefitters are skilled workers who are responsible for the design, installation, and repair of pipe systems, most often in large commercial buildings or manufacturing facilities.
 Pipe systems can transport a variety of substances including water, steam, air, gas, and human waste.
-Plumbers often work with asbestos cement water and sewer pipe, flue pipe, gaskets, asbestos-running rope, and plumbers putty.
+Plumbers often work with asbestos cement water and sewer pipe, flue pipe, gaskets, asbestos-running rope, and plumbers putty, and also have to remove pipe insulation, or work around insulators installing pipe insulation.

 Those who work on smaller-scale projects such as pipe systems in a residential setting are commonly referred to as plumbers.
 Steamfitters specialize in pipe systems that handle the high-pressure transport of gasses or liquid.